 15. Steering system.
 Whether a simple tiller, or a complex two helm hydraulic set up, it is examined for condition.
 Also tested is provision for emergency steering.

 16. Mast, spars and standing rigging.
-An electronic and visual check is made on all available rig components as well as the mast and its spreaders and spars.
+A visual and physical check is made of all available rig components as well as the mast and its spreaders and spars.

 17. Sails and running rigging.
 Where practical the sails and all sail control and handling ropework is examined for condition and efficiency of operation.